Página 12: Controversies

 When Jorge Bergoglio was elected as Pope Francis, Página 12 published renewed allegations about his actions during the Dirty War.
 However, due to the Pope's popularity in Argentina, Cristina Kirchner made what the political analyst Claudio Fantini called a "Copernican shift" in her relations with him and fully embraced the Francis phenomenon.
-Página 12 then removed their controversial articles about Bergoglio, written by Horacio Verbitsky, from their web page, as a result of this change.
+Página 12 later removed their controversial articles about Bergoglio, written by Horacio Verbitsky, from their web page, as a result of this change.

 A 2012 comic strip titled "An Adventure of David Gueto" featured a parody of a DJ, asking the prisoners of a Nazi concentration camp to dance, and a caricature of Adolf Hitler approved the idea, adding that "if they are relaxed, you get a better soap".
 Sergio Widder, director for Latin America office of the Simon Wiesenthal Center, said: "This so-called parody is beyond offensive.
 As a newspaper that has been a champion for human rights and fight against racism since its foundation, we expect the editors of Página 12 to immediately and publicly apologize for this distortion of history.
 Página 12 'Young Culture' section would better serve its youthful readers by teaching them the importance of preserving the memory of the Nazi genocide through remembrance, education and prevention of human rights violations".
 The newspaper issued an apology afterwards.

 In July 2017, Aerolíneas Argentinas ceased distribution of the Página 12 newspapers on their planes.
 They argued that the newspaper had a debt on the payment for this distribution since the previous year.
 ADEPA voiced their concern, and asked both parts to find a satisfactory solution.
-The newspaper was critical of President Mauricio Macri.

-Kirchnerism returned to power in 2019, with the election of Alberto Fernández.
-A common Kirchnerite explanation for the ongoing crisis is that the IMF loan received during the 2018 Argentine monetary crisis was used to finance an illegal capital flight performed by friends of Mauricio Macri.
-Verbitsky wrote a report in 2020 to support it, detailing the Argentine people that bought the most US dollars during the presidency of Mauricio Macri.
-Journalist Carlos Pagni dismissed the report, pointing that it confuses legal and illegal capital flight, and that most acquisitions of dollars listed in it were completely legal.
-He also noted that former president Cristina Kirchner was absent from the list, although she detailed a large bought in her autobiography Sinceramente, that would place her at the 91º position.
+The Polish League Against Defamation, linked to Polish president Andrzej Duda, sued Página 12 in 2018 for an article about the Jedwabne pogrom, with the Polish organization citing the Amendment to the Act on the Institute of National Remembrance.
+President of the Asociación Mutual Israelita Argentina (AMIA) criticized the lawsuit, stating it was "an abominable act of censorship and undermines the debate over historically proven data."